-Email: How to Set Up a Dedicated Sending Domain
+Mastermind Email: How to Set Up a Dedicated Sending Domain

 Email marketing is a great way to reach customers and increase sales.
 But if you're not careful, you could end up in trouble.
 A dedicated sending domain gives you control over what appears to be coming from your business.
 That means you can avoid spam filters and other issues that might make your messages get caught by unwanted mail servers.
 Don't let your email marketing efforts go unnoticed!
-In this article, we will get started with setting up a dedicated sending domain.
+In this article, we will start setting up a dedicated sending domain.

 A dedicated sending domain allows you to send emails that appear to be coming from your brand, and this can help you maintain a better reputation with email services.